 If she gets too rambunctious or misbehaves, it might be tempting to use her crate as punishment.
-You can use it for time outs, but only once your puppy starts to love her crate and can tolerate it for more than an hour.
+You can use the crate for time-outs.
+But only once your puppy starts to love her crate and can tolerate it for more than an hour.

 But forcing your puppy into her crate or yelling at her to get in it will make the crate a scary place.
 Besides, it’s always best to tell puppy what you want her to do instead of punishing her for the wrong behaviors.

-Trained well, the crate will help your puppy feel safe and secure while her family is out for the day.
+Crate training a puppy the right way will help your puppy feel safe and secure while her family is out for the day.
 So go slow and have patience.

-Trained improperly, the crate becomes a terrifying barrier between puppy and his family.
-Some puppies view the crate as nothing but a sign that they’re going to be left behind … and that’s why puppy will cry and howl in his crate.
+Trained improperly, the crate becomes a terrifying barrier between puppy and her family.
+Some puppies view the crate as nothing but a sign that they’re going to be left behind.
+This is the biggest reason why puppies cry and howl in the crate.